 We found 4 orthopedic surgeons near Myrtle Beach, SC.

-Dr. Brian Blair is an orthopedic surgeon and sports medicine specialist.
-These areas are among Dr. Blair's clinical interests: arthroscopic surgery and sports health.
-He accepts Medicare insurance.
-He studied medicine at Medical University of South Carolina College of Medicine.
+Dr. Brian Blair is a specialist in orthopedics/orthopedic surgery and sports medicine.
+He works in Murrells Inlet, SC and Myrtle Beach, SC.
+His areas of expertise include arthroscopic surgery and sports health.
+Dr. Blair is in-network for Medicare insurance.
+He attended medical school at Medical University of South Carolina College of Medicine.

-Clinical interests: Sports Health, Elbow Problems, Shoulder Problems, Knee Problems, Arthroscopic Surgery, Ankle ...
+Clinical interests: Knee Problems, Arthroscopic Surgery, Sports Health, Ankle Problems, Elbow Problems, Shoulder ...
 (Read more)

-Dr. Christopher Boullion's specialty is orthopedics/orthopedic surgery.
-He takes Medicare insurance.
-Dr. Boullion graduated from Midwestern University, Chicago College of Osteopathic Medicine.
+Dr. Christopher Boullion practices orthopedics/orthopedic surgery in Myrtle Beach, SC.
+He is in-network for Medicare insurance.
+Dr. Boullion studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.

 Conditions / Treatments